akontsevich/QML-Coding-Guide/README.md

 ```

 ### Text fields font size
+A `Text` QML type attempts to determine how much room is needed and set the
+width and height properties accordingly, unless they are explicitly set.
+This
+fact could be used in developing scalable UI, which will be shown in sections below.

 Since we rely on font pixel size there, hence for consistency in scalable
 interfaces in bindings need to use `Text.font.pixelSize` everywhere, which
 gives us exact predictive Text box height in pixels for sizes supervision, and